RAF Wroughton: RAF Princess Alexandra Hospital

 RAF Hospital Wroughton was part of the station and stood near the eastern boundary of the site, about 1+1/2 mi west of Chiseldon.
 The RAF General Hospital (as it was known) opened on 14 June 1941 and by the end of March 1944 its bed capacity was 1,000.
 Wroughton continued as a General Hospital treating military patients, and from 1958 took NHS cases as well to relieve backlogs in the Swindon area.

 Following a visit to the hospital by Princess Alexandra on 4 July 1967, the Queen conferred the prefix "Princess Alexandra's" on the hospital on 4 October 1967.
 The hospital was the primary destination for returning casualties of the Falklands War in 1982.
-When the hostages from Beirut were released in August 1991, Wg Cdr Gordon Turnbull, a psychiatrist based at Wroughton, with his team, debriefed John McCarthy, Terry Waite and Jackie Mann and provided the counselling necessary to ease them back into freedom.
+When hostages from Beirut were released in August 1991, Wg Cdr Gordon Turnbull, a psychiatrist based at Wroughton, with his team, debriefed John McCarthy, Terry Waite and Jackie Mann and provided the counselling necessary to ease them back into freedom.

-The hospital closed on 31 March 1996 as part of the Conservative Government's defence cuts at the end of the cold war.
+The hospital closed on 31 March 1996 as part of the Conservative Government's defence cuts at the end of the Cold War.
 The hospital was demolished in 2004 and the site, called Alexandra Park, used for housing and a conference centre; a memorial commemorates the former hospital.
+Street names in the development reflect the site's history, including Normandy and Falklands Roads named after battles, and Whittingham Drive named after RAF physician Harold Whittingham.